prinzstani/CookieBot/README.md

 # Cookie Bot
 **Cookie Bot** is an addon you can load  into Cookie Clicker, that will do an automatic playthrough for Cookie Clicker.
 It does not cheat (but see below) and it is not strictly speaking a third-party tool in the sense of cookie clicker, but it allows you to get all achievments needed for a complete playthrough.

 The tool is designed to mimic a human player, and it avoids being super-human in terms of clicking speed and possible moves.
+This includes also not playing at night, i.e. from 23:00 until 07:00.
+For the night mode, if possible, the golden switch is used together with fitting spirits in order to maximize output.

 Cookie Bot will start whereever you are in your game and continue to a complete playthrough.

 ## Current version